Refrigerating food is an important component of food safety.

 This article explains everything you need to know about proper fridge storage for food safety.

-Refrigeration slows bacteria growth
+Refrigeration slows bacterial growth

 Refrigeration is a form of food preservation.